BaseSpatialAudioEngine

 {required int playerId, required RemoteVoicePositionInfo positionInfo});

-After a successful update, the local user can hear the change in the spatial position of the media player.
+After a successful update, the local user can hear the spatial position changes of the media player.

 Parameters